Priya112030/EX.No.-2.2-CREATE-A-3D-SOLID-MODEL-FROM-ISOMETRIC-DRAWING/README.md

 ## Date :

 ## AIM:
 To create a 3Dmodel from the given isometric drawing using fusion 360 tool.
+# NAME.:PRIYA.B
+# REF.NO:24900803

 ## REQUIREMENTS:
 1. Autodesk fusion 360